PAUL NEWMAN QC

 As well as representing some of the highest profile pension schemes in the UK and several major life insurers, Paul acts regularly for The Pensions Regulator.
 He has been heavily involved in advising on, and appearing in cases relating to, various provisions of the Pensions Act 2004, and also has extensive experience of advising and litigating on various public sector and industry-wide pension schemes.

-Paul has advised the Royal Bank of Scotland in connection with its successful recovery of pension benefits from Sir Fred Goodwin.
-He has also advised the Department of Work and Pensions on the age discrimination regulations, and has advised the senior UK judiciary on the effect of the reforms to public sector pensions on the judicial pension schemes.
+Paul has advised the Department of Work and Pensions on the age discrimination regulations, and has also advised the senior UK judiciary on the effect of the reforms to public sector pensions on the judicial pension schemes.

-Paul regularly acts in contentious private and commercial trust disputes both in the UK and overseas, particularly Jersey and the Caribbean, involving disputes concerning the role of protectors, claims by beneficiaries and the role and duties of trustees.
-Paul acted in an aspect of the heavily-contested trust litigation involving proceedings in Switzerland, Liechtenstein and the UK worth over £75 million, which led to a Court of Appeal decision on an important point of procedure: Labrouche v Frey 1 WLR 3160.
+Paul regularly acts in contentious private and commercial trust disputes both in the UK and overseas, particularly Jersey and the Caribbean, involving disputes concerning the role of protectors, claims by beneficiaries and the duties of trustees.

 Paul has recently appeared in an international arbitration in Bermuda relating to a claim for breach of warranty in a share sale agreement involving a multinational telecommunications company.

 Paul is regularly recommended in the legal directories.
-Chambers & Partners, 2017 describes him as “a very bright and first-rate advocate, imaginative in finding solutions to extremely complex legal issues, and he does so without losing sight of the underlying legal principles.”
+Recent comments about Paul in The Legal 500 and in Chambers & Partners include the following: “He has a first-class mind and is well-known for his courtroom manner and robust pragmatism”; “he provides crystal clear analysis.
+He’s emotionally intelligent and therefore very client-friendly”; “ a first-rate litigator”; “a very bright and first-rate advocate, imaginative in finding solutions to extremely complex legal issues, and he does so without losing sight of the underlying legal principles”; “an absolutely outstanding advocate, who fights cases with passion”; “a superb advocate with a no-nonsense approach”.